 How to add dependencies to your capsule

-Code Ocean's Run Environment screen presents a user-friendly and transparent interface for installing dependencies.
+Code Ocean's Environment & Dependencies screen presents a user-friendly and transparent interface for installing dependencies.
 It supports a variety of language-specific package managers, as well as APT, the Linux operating system-level package manager.

 When will dependencies be installed?